Master of Business Administration, Wake Forest University

 They are a 2021 graduate of the WFU MBA program and bring their depth of knowledge on organizational culture, diversity, inclusion, and equity, and change management to their work with the LGBTQ+ Center.
 Prior to working at WFU, Kayla served as the Coordinator for LGBT Programs in the Office of Multicultural Student Affairs at the University of South Carolina.
 They hold a Master’s degree in Higher Education and Student Affairs from the University of South Carolina and a Bachelor’s degree in Anthropology from the University of Alabama.

 Outside of work, Kayla enjoys spending time with their wife and dogs, traveling to locations both near and far, and diving into a variety of hobbies including crafting, writing, and learning new things.

-Antayzha (she/her/hers) serves as the Program Coordinator for the LGBTQ+ Center and the Women’s Center.
+Antayzha (she/her/hers) serves as the Assistant Director for the LGBTQ+ Center.
+Prior to beginning in this role in April 2023, she served as the Program Coordinator for the LGBTQ+ Center and Women’s Center beginning in November 2021.
 She earned her B.A. in History from Wake Forest, where she served as a student assistant in the LGBTQ+ Center and a campus-wide advocate for inclusion.

 Antayzha was raised in Lenoir, North Carolina and has a passion for developing and supporting intersectional programming and equitable practices.